theomjones/fundamental/_site/README.md

 #### Layouts
 Fundamental has six layouts, all inheriting the layout of the `default` template.
+They are fairly self explanatory apart from: `tag_page` (the layout for showing individual tag pages) and `archive.html` which shows individual archive pages.
+Read the `jekyll-archives` [readme](https://github.com/jekyll/jekyll-archives) to get an understanding of how to configure this plugin.

+#### Sass
+Sass is split into logical sections.
+The `main.scss` file is in `/assets/`.
+`syntax.scss` is optional (well, all the files are!), it just styles Jekyll highlighted code blocks using Github's highlight styles.

+###### Sass Folder Structure
+`├── _blog.scss
+├── _footer.scss
+├── _fundamentals.scss
+├── _globals.scss
+├── _header.scss
+├── _post.scss
+├── _syntax.scss
+├── _tables.scss
+├── _typography.scss
+└── _variables.scss`

 ## Contributing